 There are also some initial and ongoing filing fees.
 In summary:

-•The fee for incorporation varies between $34.90 and $202.10 (as at 1 July 2016) depending on whether the model rules are adopted or whether the association adopts its own rules.
+• The fee for incorporation varies between $35.60 and $206.20 (as at 1 July 2017) depending on whether the model rules are adopted or whether the association adopts its own rules.

-•The Associations Act requires certain information about the operation of the association to be reported to the registrar of incorporated associations (i.e. to Consumer Affairs Victoria (CAV)); the main information is the annual statement.
+• The Associations Act requires certain information about the operation of the association to be reported to the regulator of incorporated associations, Consumer Affairs Victoria (CAV).
+The main information is the annual statement.
 The cost of lodging the annual statement depends on the association’s annual revenue.
-As at 1 July 2016, the fees are:
+As at 1 July 2017, the fees are:

-Any changes to the rules of an association must (in addition to meeting the requirements for member approval) be lodged with and approved by CAV.
+Any changes to the rules of an association must (in addition to meeting the requirements for member approval) be lodged with CAV.
 Also, there is a list of requirements about matters that must be contained in the rules, including a grievance procedure.
-To ensure they comply with their obligations under the Associations Act, organisations that do not require a complex membership structure may find it easier to adopt or modify either the model rules, or Not-for-profit Law’s simple rules (available at www.nfplaw.org.au).
+To ensure they comply with their obligations under the Associations Act, associations that do not require a complex membership structure may find it easier to adopt or modify either the model rules (which are set out in part 3 of the Associations Incorporation Reform Regulations 2012 (Vic)), or Not-for-profit Law’s simple rules (available at www.nfplaw.org.au).

 It is important that office bearers understand their legal duties under the Associations Act.
 These duties are effectively the same as the duties of officer bearers in unincorporated associations, but the Associations Act sets them out (rather than being in case law) and includes penalties for breaching them (although it is rare for penalties to be imposed and only then for serious breaches).
 Broadly, the legal duties of office bearers are:

 • the duty to act in good faith and for a proper purpose;

 • the duty to act with reasonable care, diligence and skill;

 • the duty to not misuse information or position;